Doane College Osterhout Arboretum

-The Doane College Osterhout Arboretum is an arboretum at Doane College, Crete, Nebraska, named in honour of M. David Osterhout.
+The Doane University Osterhout Arboretum is an arboretum at Doane University, Crete, Nebraska, named in honor of M. David Osterhout.

-The Doane College Arboretum was officially rededicated as Osterhout Arboretum on May 9, 2002.
+The Doane University Arboretum was officially rededicated as Osterhout Arboretum on May 9, 2002.
 The arboretum honors M. David Osterhout, a 1937 Doane graduate and a longtime college employee who served the college in many capacities, including acting president, treasurer, and senior vice president.
 Osterhout was also a leader in campus landscaping and plant preservation throughout his tenure at the college.